1 Hour / 1 CE

 • Intended Audience

-This training is designed for early- to mid-career behavioral health professionals seeking to expand their knowledge of the biological foundations of mental and physical health.
-The program is particularly relevant for those specializing in integrated behavioral health and working in settings that prioritize holistic, interdisciplinary care, such as primary care clinics, community health centers, and behavioral health practices.
+This training is intended for behavioral health professionals who want to deepen their understanding of the biological foundations of mental and physical health, particularly those specializing in integrated behavioral health and interested in holistic, interdisciplinary, and collaborative approaches to patient care.

 • Experience Level